RULES AND REGULATIONS FOR THE TML 50 Ball Cricket

 17.0 All teams must send at least one (1) representative to the Organizing Committee Meetings when invited.
 This is to ensure that teams will be kept updated of decisions made.

 PLAYING DAYS / FIXTURES.

-18.1 All games will be played on Friday, Saturday nights and on nights preceding a Public Holiday and on Public Holidays.
+18.1 All games will be played on Thursday, Friday, and Saturday nights and on nights preceding a Public Holiday and on Public Holidays.